rails4sandeep/tech-test-challenge/TestStrategy.md

 I noticed a missing arrow representing the Webservice requesting data from the DB.
 There is an arrow present that represents the DB sending data to the Webservices.

-For this test strategy I am assuming that the webservices process the request data received from the electron app, send a request to the db and db sends back the requested information.
+For this test strategy, I am assuming that the Webservices process the request data received from the electron app, send a request to the DB and DB sends back the requested information.

 ### Platform Architecture